-- Be Safe: A water event can present a lot of possible safety hazards to occupants.
-The potential for slips and falls and electric shock are real.
-Also, items soaked with water can be very heavy.
-Only perform tasks that can be done so safely.
+- Be Safe: A water event can present several possible safety hazards to residents.
+The potential for slips and falls and electric shock are very real.
+Keep in mind, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

-- Electrical: Turn off the power to affected rooms of the house.
-Don’t operate your TV or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Be sure to turn off all power to affected rooms of the home.
+Do not operate your television or other electrical appliances while standing on wet flooring.

-- Air Conditioning: Turn on your air conditioner to assist with drying during the summer or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to assist drying in summertime or in humid areas of the country.

-- Clothing/Fabrics: Transport wet items to a dry place.
-Don’t allow draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Move wet items to dry areas.
+Don’t allow draperies to remain in contact with wet carpeting or floors.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the home completely safe.
-Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be completed safely.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
+Even when the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water that was used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
+Only perform tasks that can be done safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to extra damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can create more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Don’t eat food items exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Don’t eat food items exposed to smoke or any canned products that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer any pets to a clean environment until your house has been completely restored and cleaned.
+- Pets: Move any and all pets to a clean environment until your home has been fully cleaned and restored.